Efrem Winters: Career

 Winters finished his Illinois career as the school's all-time rebounding leader with 853 rebounds (since eclipsed and now holds third) and #3 all-time scorer.
 He started 120 games in his Illinois career, a school record not surpassed until 2002 by Cory Bradford.
 Winters helped to start Illinois' nearly annual appearance in the NCAA Tournament.
 The Douglas-to-Winters alley-oop became a staple play of the Illinois offense.
-For his position and height, Winters was a superb free throw shooter; his name appears several times in the school record book for accuracy from the foul line.